 Investing in bitcoin for retirement funds is legal in Australia but is viewed as a ‘high-risk’ strategy.
 The ATO discourages investors from ‘placing all their eggs in one basket’ and building up too large a retirement fund with them.

+In Australia, a leading mainstream bank, the Commonwealth Bank of Australia, has partnered New York-based exchange Gemini Trust Company LLC to offer a crypto exchange and custody service through its mobile banking app.
 A trio of leading banks have instigated the first-ever blockchain product to be used in commercial banking in Australia demonstrating how implementing blockchain can create digital bank guarantees.

-Australia’s financial and technical sectors are eagerly engaging in the assessment and analysis of Defi, with a number of high profile projects in the DeFi space.
-Australia is said to be at the forefront in DeFi-related projects
+Australia’s financial and technical sectors are eagerly engaging in the assessment and analysis of Defi, with a number of high-profile projects in the DeFi space.
+Australia is said to be at the forefront in DeFi-related projects.

 Using crypto in Australia

 Australia is very open to accepting Bitcoin payment in many retail and service sectors from dentistry to dining out!
 In fact, Melbourne is known to be a leading city in the use of bitcoin payments.
 In most cases it is possible to buy vouchers with your currency that may then be indirectly used with participating outlets*.

 You can’t avoid being eligible for tax on your coins by gifting them to someone, but there are concessions for gifting your asset to a recognized charity.
 However, cryptocurrencies are becoming a popular gift and any established and reliable crypto-exchange will be able to advise you on gifting your investment coin or coins to a third party.
 Other activities with your Bitcoin, such as lending it or gaining interest are also subject to income tax.